oracle/node-oracledb/doc/api.md

     - `rows` - an array of objects specifying the rows which were changed.
 This will only be defined if the [`qos`](#consubscribeoptqos) quality of service used when creating the subscription indicated the desire for ROWIDs and no summary grouping took place.
 It contains the following properties:
         - `operation` - an integer which is one of [`oracledb.CQN_OPCODE_INSERT`](#oracledbconstantscqn), [`oracledb.CQN_OPCODE_UPDATE`](#oracledbconstantscqn), [`oracledb.CQN_OPCODE_DELETE`](#oracledbconstantscqn) as described earlier
         - `rowid` - a string containing the ROWID of the row that was affected
-- `txId` - a buffer containing the identifier of the transaction which spawned the notification.
+- `txId` - a buffer containing the identifier of the CQN transaction which spawned the notification.
 - `type` - the type of notification sent.
 This will be the value of one of the following constants:
-    - [`oracledb.SUBSCR_EVENT_TYPE_AQ`](#oracledbconstantssubscription) - One or more Advanced Queuing messages are available to be dequeued (Note AQ enqueue and dequeue methods are not supported)
+    - [`oracledb.SUBSCR_EVENT_TYPE_AQ`](#oracledbconstantssubscription) - One or more Advanced Queuing messages are available to be dequeued.
     - [`oracledb.SUBSCR_EVENT_TYPE_DEREG`](#oracledbconstantssubscription) - the subscription has been closed or the timeout value has been reached.
     - [`oracledb.SUBSCR_EVENT_TYPE_OBJ_CHANGE`](#oracledbconstantssubscription) - object-level notications are being used (Database Change Notification).
     - [`oracledb.SUBSCR_EVENT_TYPE_QUERY_CHANGE`](#oracledbconstantssubscription) - query-level notifications are being used (Continuous Query Notification).